ml27299/lit-cli/README.md

 	sources = ["source/path/to/some/folder/*", "source/path/to/some/file.txt", "!source/path/to/some/folder/exclude.txt"]
 ```

-Run `lit init` to install any new submodules
+### Build
+`lit build`

+Initializes(if .gitmodules exsists) and/or adds(if .litconfig exsists) git submodules to a project.
+The build command also links any files configurged for linking

 ### Interactive mode
 `lit --inter [command] [options]`<br />
 `lit [command] [options] --inter`<br />
 `lit [command] --inter [options]`<br />

-The Interactive mode is useful when different options need to be passed depending on the submodule
+Interactive mode is useful when different options need to be passed depending on the submodule
 Ex.

 `lit commt -am "update something"` - this will send the message "update something" to all submodules and the main application